-Bright side of the night – 2.2.6
+Bright Side of the Night – 2.2.6

 Insects

-Over 60 percent of invertebrates are nocturnal.
+Over 60 % of invertebrates are nocturnal.
 Among them, insects are the class with the greatest species diversity.
 They play a crucial role in food webs and are the most important pollinators.
 As far as their visual perception is concerned, insects are able of high temporal resolution.
 Nocturnal insects are in principle able to see colours at night, and to navigate by means of celestial bodies.

-Butterflies & Moths
+Butterflies and Moths

 One particularly species-rich order of insects are Lepidoptera, comprising butterflies and moths.
 In Austria, for instance, 2700 species of butterflies and moths have been identified.
 A vast majority of them prefer nocturnal rhythms.